 chicken with orzo, fennel & leeks

 What you’ll need…

-• Bone-in, skin-on chicken thighs
+• Chicken thighs – Bone-in, skin-on thighs are used here.

+chicken with orzo, fennel & leeks